-As Representatives of the several Underwriters named in Schedule I attached hereto
+As Representative of the several Underwriters named in Schedule I attached hereto c/o B. Riley Securities, Inc. 299 Park Avenue New York, New York 10171

 Ladies and Gentlemen:

 IN8bio, Inc., a Delaware corporation (the "Company"), proposes to sell [●] shares (the "Firm Stock") of the Company's common stock, par value \$0.0001 per share (the "Common Stock").
 In addition, the Company proposes to grant to the underwriters named in Schedule I (the "Underwriters") attached to this agreement (this "Agreement") an option to purchase up to [●] additional shares of the Common Stock on the terms set forth in Section 3 (the "Option Stock").
 The Firm Stock and the Option Stock, if purchased, are hereinafter collectively called the "Stock".
 This Agreement is to confirm the agreement concerning the purchase of the Stock from the Company by the Underwriters.